-4 th Grade Standard Previous Grade(s) Standards 4th Grade Standards Taught in Advance 4th Grade Standards Taught Concurrently 4.OA.A.3 3.OA.D.8 4.NBT.A.3 4.MD.A.2 Solve multi-step word problems posed with Solve two-step word problems using the four Use place value understanding to round Use the four operations to solve word problems whole numbers and having whole-number operations.
+4 th Grade Standard Previous Grade(s) Standards 4 th Grade Standards Taught in Advance 4 th Grade Standards Taught Concurrently 4.OA.A.3 3.0A.D.8 4.NBT.A.3 4.MD.A.2 Solve multi-step word problems posed with Solve two-step word problems using the four Use place value understanding to round Use the four operations to solve word problems whole numbers and having whole-number operations.
 Represent these problems using multi-digit whole numbers, less than or equal involving distances, intervals of time, liquid answers using the four operations, including equations with a letter standing for the to 1,000,000, to any place. volumes, masses of objects, and money, problems in which remainders must be unknown quantity.
 Assess the reasonableness 4.NBT.B.6 including problems involving whole numbers interpreted.
 Represent these problems using of answers using mental computation and Find whole-number quotients and remainders and/or simple fractions (addition and equations with a letter standing for the estimation strategies including rounding. with up to four-digit dividends and one-digit subtraction of fractions with like denominators unknown quantity.
 Assess the reasonableness divisors, using strategies based on place and multiplying a fraction times a fraction or a of answers using mental computation and value, the properties of operations, and/or whole number), and problems that require estimation strategies including rounding. the relationship between multiplication and expressing measurements given in a larger unit Example: Twenty-five people are going to the division.
 Illustrate and explain the calculation in terms of a smaller unit.
 Represent movies.
 Four people fit in each car.
-How many by using equations, rectangular arrays, and/or measurement quantities using diagrams such as cars are needed to get all 25 people to the area models. number line diagrams that feature a theater at the same time?
-20407 measurement scale.
-4.OA.B.4 3.OA.C.7 Using whole numbers in the range 1-100, Fluently multiply and divide within 100, using a.
-Find all factor pairs for a given whole number. strategies such as the relationship between multiplication and division (e.g., knowing that $8 \times 5 = 40$, one knows $40 \div 5 = 8$) or b.
-Recognize that a given whole number is a multiple of each of its factors. properties of operations.
+How many by using equations, rectangular arrays, and/or measurement quantities using diagrams such as cars are needed to get all 25 people to the area models. number line diagrams that feature a theater at the same time? measurement scale.
+4.OA.B.4 3.0A.C.7 Using whole numbers in the range 1-100, Fluently multiply and divide within 100, using a.
+Find all factor pairs for a given whole strategies such as the relationship between number. multiplication and division (e.g., knowing that b.
+Recognize that a given whole number is 8 × 5 = 40, one knows 40 ÷ 5 = 8) or a multiple of each of its factors. properties of operations.
 By the end of Grade c.
-Determine whether a given whole 3, know from memory all products of two number is a multiple of a given one-digit one-digit numbers. number. one digit numbers. d.
+Determine whether a given whole 3, know from memory all products of two number is a multiple of a given one-digit one-digit numbers. number. d.
 Determine whether a given whole number is prime or composite.
-4.0A.C.5 3.OA.D.9 Generate a number or shape pattern that Identify arithmetic patterns (including follows a given rule.
+4.OA.C.5 3.OA.D.9 Generate a number or shape pattern that Identify arithmetic patterns (including follows a given rule.
 Identify apparent patterns in the addition table or features of the pattern that were not explicit multiplication table), and explain them using in the rule itself.
 For example, given the rule properties of operations.
 For example, "Add 3" and the starting number 1, generate observe that 4 times a number is always even, terms in the resulting sequence and observe and explain why 4 times a number can be that the terms appear to alternate between decomposed into two equal addends. odd and even numbers.
 Explain informally why the numbers will continue to alternate in this way.